Is Vaginal Botox Really A Thing, and Why Would You Want It?

 Pelvic Floor Dysfunction

 The pelvic floor is a group of strong muscles that hold and support your pelvic organs in place.
 These organs include your bladder, bowels, rectum, and uterus.
-By relaxing and contracting these muscles, you control your bowel and bladder movements.
+By relaxing and contracting these muscles, you control your sexual functions, and bowel and bladder movements.

-It has earned the name “labia puffing”.
-Vaginal botox and other dermal fillers have been used to boost the volume of the labia majora.
+Vaginal Botox has also earned the name “labia puffing”.
+Botox in the genital area and other dermal fillers have been used to boost the volume of the labia majora.
 The cosmetic procedure is said to also improve elasticity, remove wrinkles and creases, and boost libido.

 Yes, vaginal botox is a thing, and it can work wonders for the conditions listed above.
 More often than not, you will have to pair up the treatment with the use of dilators, physiotherapy, progressive desensitization, creams, and pills.
 Botox can help your muscles relax and vaginal pain to subside.

-This allows you to experience normal menstruation without the severe pain and cramping.
-It may also improve your sex life by making penetration more enjoyable.
-It will most definitely improve your lifestyle if it solves any incontinence issues you might be experiencing.
+In addition, Botox in the vagina allows you to experience normal menstruation without the severe pain and cramping.
+The treatment will most definitely improve your lifestyle by resolving any incontinence issues you might be experiencing.